 \begin{itemize} \item \textbf{CO}.
 Uses root-level community summaries (fewest in number) to answer user queries. \item \textbf{C1}.
 Uses high-level community summaries to answer queries.
-These are sub-communities of C0, if present, otherwise C0 communities projected down. \item \textbf{C2}.
+These are sub-communities of C0, if present, otherwise C0 communities projected downwards. \item \textbf{C2}.
 Uses intermediate-level community summaries to answer queries.
-These are sub-communities of C1, if present, otherwise C1 communities projected down. \item \textbf{C3}.
+These are sub-communities of C1, if present, otherwise C1 communities projected downwards. \item \textbf{C3}.
 Uses low-level community summaries (greatest in number) to answer queries.
-These are sub-communities of C2, if present, otherwise C2 communities projected down. \item \textbf{TS}.
+These are sub-communities of C2, if present, otherwise C2 communities projected downwards. \item \textbf{TS}.
 The same method as in~\autoref{sec:querytime}, except source texts (rather than community summaries) are shuffled and chunked for the map-reduce summarization stages. \item \textbf{SS}.
-An implementation of na\"ive RAG in which text chunks are retrieved and added to the available context window until the specified token limit is reached. \end{itemize}
+An implementation of vector RAG in which text chunks are retrieved and added to the available context window until the specified token limit is reached. \end{itemize}

 The size of the context window and the prompts used for answer generation are the same across all six conditions (except for minor modifications to reference styles to match the types of context information used).
 Conditions only differ in how the contents of the context window are created.